devclo/VAE-MNIST/README.md

 This project contains a TensorFlow implementation of a Variational Autoencoder (VAE), designed to work with the MNIST dataset.
 The VAE model is capable of generating new images that resemble the handwritten digits from the MNIST dataset by learning a latent representation of the input data.

+## Project Structure ##

+The code is organized into multiple modules:

+* main.py: The entry point to run the VAE model training and optimization.
+* config.py: Configuration settings including constants and paths.
+* data.py: Functions related to loading and preprocessing the MNIST dataset.
+* model.py: Defines the VAE model architecture and loss functions.
+* training.py: Contains the training loop and Optuna optimization logic.
+* plotting.py: Functions for plotting and saving the latent space and generated digits.

 ## Features ##

 * Load and preprocess the MNIST dataset.